-When we think of a steel mill, one might imagine a picture of dark skies, rusty exposed steel, and billowing smokestacks.
-There is a long-held preconceived notion that steel mills are ‘dirty.’
-However, this is a reality that is becoming part of the past.
-Over the past 30 years, modern technology has advanced the steel industry a great deal and has significantly reduced greenhouse gas emissions.
-In one sector of today’s steel mill, we will instead find cleaner and more controlled electric or induction furnaces, a larger amount of recycled steel scraps, less raw materials, and overall smaller steel mill footprints.
+When we think of a steel mill, we might imagine a picture of dark skies, rusty exposed steel and billowing smokestacks.
+There is a long-held preconceived notion that steel mills are “dirty.”
+Not so!
+During the last 30 years, the steel industry has made major strides forward with modern technology and significantly reduced greenhouse gas emissions.
+In one sector of today’s steel mill, we will instead find cleaner and more controlled electric arc or induction furnaces, charged with increased amounts of scrap steel, less raw material and overall smaller production footprints.
 Steel mills are now surrounded by green landscapes, a sign of sustainability.
-Structural steel that is produced in the United States contains an industry average recycled content of 93%.
-The most recyclable material by weight in the world is steel, and it can be repeatedly recycled without property loss.
-For these reasons, steel is a premier green construction material, and should be considered alongside any other material when designing for sustainability.
+Structural steel produced in the United States through this modern process contains an industry average recycled content of 93 percent.
+The most recycled material by weight in the world is steel, and it can be repeatedly recycled without the loss of metallurgical and engineering properties.
+For these reasons, steel is a premier green construction material and should be considered alongside any other material when designing for sustainability.

-In recent years, there has been a stronger legislative push to lower embodied carbon in buildings by affecting the procurement process of building materials.
-The Buy Clean California Act was enacted into law in 2017, which limits the amount of embodied carbon allowed in public projects.
-Effective July 1, 2021, projects entering contracts with the state of California must meet the embodied carbon thresholds.
+Recently, a strong legislative push to lower embodied carbon in buildings resulted in the Buy Clean California Act, which was enacted into law in 2017 and limits the amount of embodied carbon allowed in California’s public projects.
+Effective July 1, 2022, projects entering into contracts with State of California agencies must meet specified embodied carbon thresholds.
 This is the first-ever legislation to target carbon emissions for select construction materials.
-Hot rolled sections, HSS, and plates, among other materials, fall under the purview of Buy Clean California.
-Environmental legislation is only growing and trending to other states and initiatives as we take greater strides to reduce global warming.
-This article will discuss a few fundamentals behind embodied carbon, focus on the story behind HSS environmental impacts, and what designers/steel suppliers need to know going forward.
+Only steel, which includes hot-rolled sections, HSS, plates and reinforcing bar—and a few other non-structural materials—falls under the purview of the Buy Clean California environmental legislation.
+The Buy Clean effort is only growing, spreading to other states and initiatives as greater strides are taken to reduce global warming.
+This article will discuss several of the fundamentals related to embodied carbon, the story behind HSS environmental impacts and what designers/steel suppliers need to know going forward.

 An Environmental Product Declaration (EPD) reports the impact a building material has on the environment.
-An EPD is technically a third-party verified document that summarizes the environmental impacts of a product, resulting from a science-based life cycle assessment (LCA).
-In simpler terms, EPDs are often likened to nutrition labels for a food product, conveying how environmentally healthy a building material is.
+An EPD is technically a third-party verified document that summarizes the environmental impacts of a product, derived from a science-based Life Cycle Assessment (LCA).
+In simpler terms, EPDs are often likened to nutrition labels for a food product, conveying how environmentally “healthy” a building material is.

-One of the key ways an EPD measures environmental impact is by reporting a Global Warming Potential (GWP) number for the material.
-The GWP number for steel is equivalent to measuring the relative amount of embodied carbon expended to manufacture the steel product.
-As greenhouse gases linger in the atmosphere, they act as a blanket, insulating and warming the Earth.
-The lower the GWP number, the lower the embodied carbon resulting from that product, leading to less potential for global warming.
+Embodied carbon refers to the greenhouse gas emissions added to the atmosphere due to the manufacturing, transportation, installation, maintenance and disposal of building materials.
+One of the key ways an EPD documents environmental impacts is by reporting a Global Warming Potential (GWP) value for the material.
+The GWP value for steel is equivalent to measuring the relative amount of embodied carbon emitted to the atmosphere during only the manufacturing of the steel product, including all the inputs to process manufacturing such as electricity and various alloying materials.
+As greenhouse gasses linger in the atmosphere, they act as a blanket, insulating and warming the Earth.
+The lower the GWP value, the lower the embodied carbon emitted from that product, leading to less potential for global warming.

 The Life Cycle Assessment (LCA) is the systematic analysis of the potential environmental impact of a product during its entire life cycle.